COVID19 Prevention Checklist Industry Guidance

 - Place signage at entrances and throughout the store alerting customers to COVID policies, especially to maintain 6 feet physical distance to the extent possible.

-- Consistent with Executive Order 49 FY 19/20, customers should wear cloth face coverings when in a food service facility where social distancing is difficult (e.g., waiting in line for pickup, entering or exiting, walking to the restrooms).
+- Consistent with Executive Order 49 FY 19/20, customers must wear face coverings when in a food service facility where social distancing is difficult (e.g., waiting in line for pickup, entering or exiting, walking to the restrooms).
 Customers do not need to wear face coverings when seated at the table.

 - Use reservations with call ahead or online as a best practice.